Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in Dogs

 The most important facts at a glance

-Hypertrophic Cardiomyopathy (HCM) in dogs is a heart disease in which the heart muscle is thickened, which impairs the heart’s ability to pump blood efficiently.
-This thickening causes the heart chambers to become stiffer, making it difficult for the heart to fill with blood during the relaxation phase.
-The causes of HCM are not fully understood, but genetic factors play a significant role.
-In some dog breeds, there is a hereditary predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Hypertrophic cardiomyopathy (HCM) in dogs is a heart disease in which the heart muscle is thickened, impairing the heart’s ability to pump blood efficiently.
+This thickening makes the heart chambers stiffer, making it harder for the heart to fill with blood during the relaxation phase.
+The causes of HCM are not fully understood, but genetic factors play a major role.
+Some dog breeds have an inherited predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., while in other cases the cause is unknown.
 Symptoms include reduced exercise tolerance, DyspneaDyspnea, also known as shortness of breath, is the subjective feeling of breathlessness or difficulty breathing.
 It can be a symptom of a variety of conditions, including heart disease, lung disease, and anemia. (labored breathing), and Cough.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, cardiac ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., and sometimes genetic tests.
-Treatment aims to alleviate symptoms and improve quality of life, as a cure is not possible.
-Medications such as beta-blockers and diureticsDiuretics are medications that increase urine production in the kidneys to rid the body of excess salt and water.
+It is the first step in the management and treatment of patients. is made through clinical examination, cardiac ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., and sometimes genetic testing.
+Treatment aims to relieve symptoms and improve quality of life, as a cure is not possible.
+Medications such as a beta blockerBeta blockers are a class of medications used to lower blood pressure, treat cardiac arrhythmia, and reduce the heart's workload.
+They work by reducing the effect of epinephrine on the heart. and diureticsDiuretics are medications that increase urine production in the kidneys to rid the body of excess salt and water.
 They are often used to treat high blood pressure, heart failure, and certain types of edema. may be used.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. varies depending on the severity of the disease and response to treatment.
+It can provide information on how a disease is expected to develop. varies depending on disease severity and response to treatment.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is limited, but responsible breeding practices and regular veterinary examinations can help detect early signs.
-Research focuses on genetic studies and new treatment methods, including the study of nutrition and regenerative medicine.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is limited, but responsible breeding practices and regular veterinary check-ups can help detect early signs.
+Research focuses on genetic studies and new treatment methods, including investigating nutrition and regenerative medicine.

 Causes